JakeTurner616/reboot-to-bios/README.md

 # reboot-to-uefi

-A simple batch and bash file to act as a clone of ASROCK reboot to uefi, but for non ASROCK motherboards.
+A simple batch / bash script to act as a clone of ASROCK reboot to uefi, but for non ASROCK motherboards.

 # Usage (Windows):